kevin-crook-ucb/ucb_w205_crook_supplement/2020_Fall/project_3.md

 The pyspark code will be pulled from the spark batch jobs.
 The final version will be based on the spark batch job write_swords_stream.py

-Be sure you include code for the following:
+Be sure you include pyspark code for the following:

-*
+* create a predicate function called is_sword_purchased to determine if an event is a sword purchase

+* read raw json data into a spark dataframe called raw_events

+* create a new dataframe called sword_purchases containing the raw_events, the kafka timestamp, and the extracted json data

+* create a streaming dataframe called sink that reads streaming data and writes into parquet files in HDFS

+* in the code, we used